tharBeDoggies/hackOr_devOpsCLass/README.md

 * get better grasp on markdown syntax
 	* what's up with how md handles spaces, tabs, etc.?!?! (e.g., why is there a space above this line?)

 * re-org directory and file structure

+* git best practices for:
+	* commit messages
+	* passwords and security in public repos